benjhodgson/metapop_capacity_matrix/README.md

-# metapop_capacity_matrix
+# Metapopulation Capacity and the Non-Habitat Matrix

-R model used to examine the effects of the non-habitat matrix on species movement and population persistence.
+A spatial R model used to examine the effects of the non-habitat matrix quality on species movement and population persistence.

+## Model Overview

+## User Guide
+A detailed explanation of an example model can be found here: [User Guide]()

+## Experimental Design

+## Results

+## Source Code